pulumi/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 ## Example Usage

 This example provisions a basic Windows Virtual Machine on an internal network.
-Additional examples of how to use the `azurerm_windows_virtual_machine` resource can be found [in the ./examples/virtual-machine/windows` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/virtual-machine/windows).

 ```hcl
 resource "azurerm_resource_group" "example" {